exportdeveloper/ionic-app-cars/README.md

 4.serve the project <code>ionic serve</code><br/>

 <h2>License</h2>
-this code is issued under a MIT license.
+this code is issued under a GPL license.